 NBME for OMS Applicants

-To provide OMS applicants an opportunity to measure their understanding of the basic sciences and OMS training programs an enhanced mechanism to evaluate applicants for 2018-19 residency positions, AAOMS will offer the National Board of Medical Examiners® (NBME®) Comprehensive Basic Science Examination (CBSE) in Feb. and Aug.
-2018.
+To provide OMS applicants an opportunity to measure their understanding of the basic sciences and OMS training programs an enhanced mechanism to evaluate applicants for 2019-20 residency positions, AAOMS will offer the National Board of Medical Examiners® (NBME®) Comprehensive Basic Science Examination (CBSE) on Feb.
+9 and Aug.
+17, 2019.

 The NBME CBSE is open to all dental students interested in applying to oral and maxillofacial surgery residency programs.
 After completion of the examination, applicants will receive an electronic score report from NBME within one week.
 A copy of the score report also will be provided to AAOMS.
 CBSE scores will not be available to medical schools.